 - First Place, Writing Competition- Health Care Law Section of the State Bar of Michigan, 2012

-- Obtained summary disposition on behalf of an insurer for a transportation company based on Plaintiff’s fraud.
+- Obtained summary disposition an subsequent grant of attorney fees on behalf of an insurer for a transportation company based on Plaintiff’s fraud.

 - Granted partial summary disposition on a Plaintiff’s wage loss claims as the claims were speculative in nature and did not constitute temporary unemployment.

 - GENERAL FRAUD EXCLUSIONS: AN IMPOSING DEFENSE IN MICHIGAN PIP ACTIONS8.2.16